itsrdm/44Net/index.md

 This website was created to help simplify the onboarding process between a potential Missouri radio operator and me, the AMPRnet Coordinator.
 This website will never replace the [AMPRNet Wiki](https://wiki.ampr.org/), only supplement.

 ## Overview of onboarding
-* Missouri Amateur Radio Operator Subitting Allocation Request
+* Missouri Amateur Radio Operator Submitting Allocation Request
 * Allocation Request is reviewed by me, the Coordinator
   * Block Size Reviewed against my [IP Addressing Methodology](guideline.MD)
 * Approved or Denied